-To ensure accessible communication for persons with disabilities, a complainant may request a reasonable accommodation, as needed21.
-One of these may be to allow that a discrimination complaint be received verbally.
-CDBG-DR/MIT personnel or other related CDBG-DR/MIT parties receiving said complaint must put it in writing and assure compliance with all other requirements, as described below.
+To ensure accessible communication for persons with disabilities, a complainant may request a reasonable accommodation, as needed.18 One of these may be to allow that a discrimination complaint be received verbally.
+CDBG-DR/MIT personnel receiving said complaint must put it in writing and assure compliance with all other requirements, as described below.